-As stated in the agreements, the Group is required to comply with all covenants or restrictions such as limitation that the Company must have a majority shareholding of at least 51% of the subsidiaries and maintaining financial ratios.
-As of September 30, 2023, the Group has complied with all covenants.
+As stated in the agreements, the Group is required to comply with all covenants or restrictions such as limitation that the Company must have a majority shareholding of at least 51% of the subsidiaries and must maintain certain financial ratios.
+As of December 31, 2023, the Group has complied with all covenants regarding these financial ratios, except for Sigma which its debt service coverage ratio is still lower than required.
+As of December 31, 2023, the Group obtained waiver from lenders for the non-fulfillment financial ratios in Sigma.
+The waivers from BNI, Bank DBS, and HSBC were received on December 11, 2023, December 18, 2023, and December 22, 2023.